U.S. administers 321.2 million doses of COVID-19 vaccines - CDC

 The agency said 178,491,147 people had received at least one dose, while 151,615,554 people are fully vaccinated as of Friday.

-The CDC tally includes two-dose vaccines from Moderna (MRNA.O) and Pfizer/BioNTech (PFE.N), , as well as Johnson & Johnson's (JNJ.N) one-shot vaccine as of 6:00 a.m.
+The CDC tally includes two-dose vaccines from Moderna and Pfizer/BioNTech, as well as Johnson & Johnson’s one-shot vaccine as of 6:00 a.m.
 ET on Friday.

 Our Standards: The Thomson Reuters Trust Principles.